Policy number: CS-1506-2017

 - Be familiar with College IT policies and procedures.

-- Use IT resources in a safe and respectful manner that does not negatively affect the student experience.
+- Use IT resources in a safe and respectful manner that does not negatively affect the student experience in compliance with this policy.

 - Protect the confidentiality, integrity, and availability of IT resources.